Methodology

 5.1 Briefings

-The briefings covered: an introduction to the study and its aims (including the importance of the survey, along with examples of how the survey data has been used to develop and understand the impact of childcare and early years policies); an explanation of the samples and procedures for contacting sampled parents, and receiving contact from sampled parents; detailed descriptions of the survey materials; full definitions of formal and informal childcare; a segment on how interviewers should determine the appropriate survey mode (i.e. telephone, Microsoft Teams or face-to-face) and schedule the interview; and a comprehensive section on the survey questionnaire (including differences in administration between the survey modes).
+• an introduction to the study and its aims (including the importance of the survey, along with examples of how the data has been used to develop and understand the impact of childcare and early years policies);

-The briefing sessions covered all salient points on conducting research with parents and how best to secure participation, as well as potential sensitivities within the survey, and practical information for interviewers.
+The briefing sessions also covered all salient points on conducting research with parents and how best to secure participation, as well as potential sensitivities within the survey, and practical information for interviewers.

-[7] (opens in a new tab)All children born since 7th January 2013 (the date that the High Income Child Benefit Charge was introduced) were eligible for the FRS sample, therefore children aged 0 to 9 years were eligible in 2022, whereas the previous year only children aged 0 to 8 years were eligible.
+[21]All children born since 7th January 2013 (the date that the High Income Child Benefit Charge was introduced) were eligible for the FRS sample, therefore children aged 0 to 11 years were eligible in 2024, whereas the previous year only children aged 0 to 10 years were eligible.

 5.2 Contact procedures